Skip to content

 Sick leave, maternity and unpaid leave — what keeps accruing

-On sick leave, annual leave continues to accrue during the 15 days at full pay and the 30 days at half pay (Article 31), but not during the following 30 days at no pay.
+On sick leave, annual leave continues to accrue during the 15 days at full pay and the 30 days at half pay (Article 31), but not during the following unpaid period (up to the 90-day annual maximum).
 Maternity leave keeps accruing throughout the 60-day entitlement — 45 days full pay plus 15 days half pay — under Article 30.
 Unpaid leave is the exception: nothing accrues during a sabbatical, unpaid personal leave or unpaid hajj leave.

 A common error is to suspend all accruals during any leave window.
 That understates the year-end provision and produces a recurring audit adjustment.